-Whatever your business idea is, you need a home turf.
+Whatever your business idea is, you need a home base.
+A headquarters.
+A place to seed ideas and grow your business.

 #1 Time to rethink ‘the office’?